paulowe/gcp/vpc-objects.md

 - Every project has one
 - One subnet per region with **non-overlapping CIDR blocks**
 - Default firewall rules that allow ingress traffic from ICMP (ping traffic) SSH, and all internal network traffic on any port
+- Each subnet is associated with a **private RFC 1918 CIDR block** for its internal IP addresses range and
+- A gateway

 **Auto Mode Networks**